 5) The AOR 4.50 Led Zeppelin at Oakland Stadium poster.
 Originals of this piece are rare, fakes are not.
 Look here for information: http://www.classicposters.com/Led_Zeppelin/poster/Art_of_Rock/4.50

-1) Look on our site to see if the information is there.
+1) Look twice on our site to see if the information is there.

 2) If you don't find the information, drop us an email regarding the poster.
-Unless you can identify the piece by our catalog number, include an image so we know what poster we are dealing with.
+Include an image so we know what poster we are dealing with.

-5) Please DO NOT send us any posters for authentication or sale without asking us first.
+4) DO NOT send us any posters for authentication or sale without asking us first.
+We will not ship them back without return postage if you do so.